 Defined as a child who has lived in isolation from human contact from an early age, a feral child often struggles to learn human language and behavior once they make contact with people again.
 While some feral children are able to make progress, others struggle to even form a complete sentence.

-The phenomenon of feral children is an exceptionally rare one, and there have only been about 100 known cases throughout all of human history.
+The phenomenon of feral children is exceptionally rare, as there have only been about 100 known cases throughout all of human history.
 Some of these stories show how malleable we are as a species, while others reveal how vital human contact truly is in our formative years.

 All of these cases, however, explore the resilience of humankind in face of abandonment and being forced to fend for oneself.
 See some of the most remarkable, shocking, and heartbreaking stories of feral people below.